SkeyPr/Spam-Programme/README.md

 A simple python programme that will type in the script of an entire movie line by line in your desired location

-Before executing the programme be sure to tread all the comments.
+Before executing the programme be sure to read all the comments.

 Use at your own risk